krz-077/chaos-monkey/README.md

 ```

-Instead, the application that injects pod deletions using the k8s API, is deployed with a [k8s pod resource](https://kubernetes.io/docs/concepts/workloads/pods/).
-I used this k8s resource because from the description of the exercise is indicated to deploy a *ChaosMonkeyPod"* which
-seems referring to a Pod but usually it's [discourage to use this kind in favour of workload resources like
-Deployment, ReplicaSet, StatefulSet because you cannot manage different state](https://stackoverflow.com/a/60570518).
-On
-another hand, it's enough for the exercise the type of k8s resource assigned for the chaos-monkey application.

 In order to access to the k8s API, it's necessary to grant the application (Pod) with rights that can delete a pod in another namespace.
 The service-account resource defines the grant level which in the ```default``` configuration isn't enough to achieve the
 exercise goal.
 For this reason, I have created a [cluster role](https://kubernetes.io/docs/reference/access-authn-authz/rbac/)